DannyDannyDanny/burb/burb/README.md

 # Burb
-API backend for burb.
+Audio processing backend for burb.
 Feature engineering for audio labeling.

+A python script checks the upload folder for new files.